dreamcatcher-tech/network/Inbox/2024-06-05 1453 three types dimensions of artifact data.md

 ?
 Should we get a file handle too ?

 Should we lock a file for writing, so that it is still in the same state when we get back to it ?

+Searching of these files should be the same too - searching branches or doing ai operations on the branches should be the same.

+locked to a specific commit can only read, but if you want to write, you should be able to create a fork ?